Drug Charges in Kane County - Charges Dismissed

-Kane County criminal defense lawyer, James Dimeas, has been handling drug cases throughout Kane County for 25 years.
+Kane County criminal defense attorney, James Dimeas, has been handling drug and gun cases throughout Kane County for over 25 years.
 The moment Mr. Dimeas reviewed the police reports, he realized that the police had no legal right to search the safe and realized that the police had conducted an illegal search and violated his client's constitutional rights.
 He filed a motion to suppress the search because the police did not have a warrant to search the safe and there was no legally recognized exception to the Constitutional requirement that the police have a warrant to conduct a search.

 The court conducted a hearing to determine whether the police had the legal right to search the safe.
 The police officer testified that it was the Department's policy to seize guns in a residence when an Order of Protection is involved.
 However, the Department's policy is not backed by any state law.
 There is no law in Illinois that requires the police to seize any firearms when an Order of Protection is issued.
 The state argued that the client was required to surrender his FOID card when the Emergency Order of Protection was issued.
 However, the Order of Protection that had been issued that morning, did not require that the client turn over his FOID card.
 The box that requires this was not checked.
 Mr. Dimeas produced a letter from the Illinois State Police dated three days after the search of the safe which informed the client that he had 48 hours to turn over his FOID card to the Illinois State Police and to turn over any Firearms to the local police.
 But this letter was dated three days after the search of the safe.